youngyangyang04/PowerVim/README.md

 :%!xxd          // View the assembly code for this file :scriptnames    // List all plugin files loaded :!unix_command  // Run Unix commands inside vim
+:pwd            // The present working directory can be displayed in Vim with :cd %:p:h       // To change to the directory of the currently open file :reg            // Show register
 ```

 ## Complicated shortcuts